thaopletk/example-testing-and-reproducibility/README.md

 ## Questions

 - Can you run the test cases, as described above?
+Yes

-- Is the model reproducible?
+- Is the model reproducible? @_@

 - Are the test cases sensible?
+Hmmm

 - Are the test cases comprehensive?
+Is this a trick question?
+Probably not comprehensive [what edge cases?]

 ## Exercises